sparkflows/sparkflows-docs/docs/tutorials/data-engineering/remove-special-characters.rst

 To Remove Any Special character in data
 ------------

-It find and replaces the special characters with empty space in the columns
+``FindAndReplaceUsingRegex`` processor find and replaces the special characters with empty space in the columns

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^